At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Appointed Chairman of the Government of the Russian Federation

-On May 8, 2008, by the Decree of the President of the Russian Federation, Vladimir Putin was appointed Chairman of the Government of the Russian Federation.
+On May 8, 2008, by Decree of the President of the Russian Federation, Vladimir Putin was appointed Chairman of the Government of the Russian Federation.

-“In recent years, Russia has grown significantly stronger.
-We have sufficient resource potential to solve even more challenging tasks.
-The point is to ensure that the potential we have accumulated is used competently, effectively and properly.
-For my part, I am ready to make every effort to achieve the goals.
-To obtain new and significant results, in the name of the country's prosperity and a decent life for Russian citizens," Putin said at a meeting of the State Duma of the Russian Federation.
+“Russia has grown significantly stronger in recent years.
+We have sufficient resource potential to solve even more complex tasks.
+The point is to ensure that the potential we have accumulated is used competently, effectively, and properly.
+For my part, I am ready to make every effort to achieve my goals.
+To obtain new and significant results, for the sake of the prosperity of the country and a decent life for Russian citizens,” Putin said at a meeting of the State Duma of the Russian Federation.

 2010s